rngkGit/WOLMonitoring/README.md

 1. Launch the app on your iPhone.
 2. Tap the `+` button at the bottom to add a new computer.
-3. Fill in the details for your machine, such as the name and MAC address.
+3. Fill in the name of the machine
 4. Tap "Save".
 5. Your machine will now appear in the main list.
 Tap on it to view its details.
-Editing details coming soon.
+You can then add components.

 ## Roadmap

-See the [open issues](https://github.com/rngkGit/WOLMonitoring/issues) for a full list of proposed features (and known issues).
+Project has halted development.
+Listed below were features that would be added if I purchased a Paid Apple Developer account.

 - [X] **Core:** Add, Edit, and Delete Computer Profiles
 - [ ] **Feature:** Implement Wake-On-LAN (WOL) Packet Sending